rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

 **Phone Number:** (404) 978-8978 (Google's official Ads support line - VERIFIED)

 ### What Happened:
-During an active investigation into fraudulent Google Ads metrics, a Google Ads representative called you and sent a **deceptive security prompt** to your phone asking:
+During my active investigation into fraudulent Google Ads metrics, a Google Ads representative called me and sent a **deceptive security prompt** to my phone asking:

 > **"We're just checking if the person we're talking to is really you.
 Are you currently on the phone with a Google Support employee?"**